hsdy1125/AutomatedScript/README.md

 ## 📰 News

+* **[2025.4.6]**  🚀 We have improved and uploaded the automation script, which supports automatic generation of images based on text prompt or image + text prompt using GPT-4o, and provides automatic downloading.

 * **[2025.4.3]**  🔥 We have released **GPT-ImgEval: A First and Comprehensive Benchmark for Diagnosing GPT4o in Image Generation**.
 Check out the **[** [Paper](https://arxiv.org/pdf/2504.02782); [Dataset](https://huggingface.co/datasets/Yejy53/GPT-ImgEval); [Code](https://github.com/PicoTrex/GPT-ImgEval) **]**.
 Since GPT-4o currently lacks an image generation API, **we provide an automated script** that interacts with its web interface to support batch data processing.